This blog was originally published on April 7, 2020.

 List of resources available to businesses in British Columbia

-- Employer Health Tax Payments: Effective immediately, businesses with a payroll over $500,000 can defer their employer health tax payments until September 30, 2020.
+- Employer Health Tax Payments: Effective immediately, businesses with a payroll over $500,000 can defer their employer health tax payments.
 Businesses with a payroll under this threshold are already exempt from the tax.
+To further support businesses, the employer health tax (EHT) 2020 quarterly instalment dates are being extended as follows:

 - Extension of Tax Filing Deadlines: the province is extending tax filing and payment deadlines for the provincial sales tax (PST), municipal and regional district tax on short-term accommodation, tobacco tax, motor fuel tax and carbon tax until September 30, 2020.

-- Delayed PST Budget 2020 Tax Changes: the scheduled April 1 increase to the provincial carbon tax, as well as the new PST registration requirements on e-commerce and the implementation of PST on sweetened carbonated drinks, will be delayed.
+- Delayed PST Budget 2020 Tax Changes: the scheduled April 1 increase to the provincial carbon tax, as well as the new PST registration requirements on e-commerce and the implementation of PST on sweetened carbonated drinks, will be delayed until April 2021.

 - Reduced School Tax: On April 16, 2020 further reductions to the school property tax rate for commercial properties were announced, resulting in an average 25% reduction in property tax bills.
 This is further to the 50% reduction to the provincial school property tax rate that was originally announced for property classes 4, 5 and 6.
 The date that late penalties will begin to apply has also been postponed to October 1, 2020 to allow businesses more time to pay their reduced property tax without penalty.